 Texas does not mandate escrow accounts for consignment.

-Many reputable dealers voluntarily use escrow or separate trust accounts if the dealer plans to accept vehicles with "negative equity" on consignment.
+Many reputable dealers voluntarily use an escrow account to hold seller funds if the dealer accepts vehicles with "negative equity."

-Dealers must carry garage liability insurance covering vehicles on consignment.
+Dealers must carry garage liability insurance covering all vehicles on consignment.

-Dealers are responsible for test drive coverage under their policy.
+Dealers are responsible for test drive coverage and other liability or damage (caused on dealer lot, during transport to offsite locations) under their policy.

-Vehicles with open loans can be consigned, but the lienholder must be paid off at time of sale.
+Vehicles with open loans can be consigned in Texas, but the lienholder must be paid off by the dealer at time of sale.
+Dealers handle this process directly by sending funds and title release instructions to the lienholder.

 Texas law requires all fees and commissions to be clearly disclosed in writing.